|

 arrangement to readers.
 Advertisers may sponsor "out of book" events

-such as awards shows and conferences, and that sponsorship may
+such as awards shows and conferences, and that sponsorship may be

 acknowledged without labeling on either advertising or editorial